May 25th –

 Harry De Maine was a member of New York’s Salmagundi Club, Allied Artists of America, the Audubon Artists and the National Academy of Design, to which he was elected an Associate member in March, 1951.
 He served as Secretary of the merged New York Water Color Club and the American Watercolor Society for a combined period of ten years; he served three years as Exhibition Chairman.
 In the Gloucester area he was associated with the North Shore Art Association and the Rockport Art Association.

-To preview other artwork by Henry de Maine Click Here
+To enjoy other artwork by Harry De Maine, including oils, Click Here